-4.5.
-International Co-operation in the Field of Nuclear Power Development and Implementation
+2.7.
+International Co-operation and Initiatives

 Romania became a member State of the Agency of Vienna in 1957.
 From the mid-1960s to the mid-1970s, its technical co-operation program with IAEA covered mainly research in nuclear physics and some medical and other applications of radiation and isotopes.
 Since 1976, when Romania n nuclear power program was developed, the Agency has supported in particular the activities related to Cernavoda NPP.
 The assistance was dedicated to nuclear safety (44%), nuclear engineering and technology (15%).
 However, application nuclear techniques in other fields received also substantial support, as industry and hydrology (14%), medicine (9.5%) and agriculture (4.5%)